Siege of Amirli

 The siege of Amirli was a siege of the predominantly Shi'ite Turkmen town of Amirli in Iraq by the Islamic State of Iraq and the Levant (ISIL) during the War in Iraq.
-The town was besieged by ISIL forces from June 2014, lacking access to food, electricity, and water.
+The town was besieged by ISIL forces for 50 days from June 2014, lacking access to food, electricity, and water.
 Most of the residents are Shia Turkmen, who had organized local self-defense militias to fight against ISIL.
 On August 31, the Iraqi military reportedly broke the siege and entered the town.
 It has been described as "Iraq's biggest victory against ISIS", as of September 2014.

-Iran had reportedly played a "military planning" role in breaking siege of Amirli.
+Iran had reportedly played a "military planning" role in breaking the siege of Amirli.

 Events

 Siege

 The siege began in June, after Islamic State of Iraq and Syria (ISIL) forces advanced on Iraqi positions in Northern Iraq.
 They attacked the town, but failed to capture it after townspeople armed with AK-47s put up resistance.
 However, ISIL had more powerful weapons compared to the local militia, prompting fears that they would try to storm the town.
 ISIL forces continued to fire mortars and rockets into the town and launched raids against it.
 20,000 citizens in Amirli were in danger from being killed by ISIL, dying from thirst or hunger.

 The United Nations expressed concern over the situation in Amirli, and warned about the possibility of ISIL committing a massacre in the town.